mdp-toolkit/mdp-docs/sphinx/source/install.rst

 Demos
 =====

-All the code examples shown in the `MDP tutorial`_ together with several other demos can be found in the package installation path in the subdirectory ``demo``.
+All the code examples shown in the :ref:`tutorial` together with several other demos can be found in the package installation path in the subdirectory ``demo``.